UmbraWKS/tmusicplayer/README.md

 - pkg-config
 - glib2
 - gcc
+- make

-Note: the "devel" variant of the above packages might be needed
+Note: on some distros the "devel" variant of the packages might be needed

 ## Compiling